Zahra282004/Devops-Mega-Project/README.md

 ```
 kubectl get svc -n argocd
 ```
-- Change argocd server's service (patch) from ClusterIP to NodePort(providing one of the worker nodes public ip)
+- Change argocd server's service (patch) from ClusterIP to NodePort(kubernetes provides a port between a specific range on which our app is can run on our worker nodes)
 ```
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "NodePort"}}'
 ```